 - Council shall be composed of 8 Registered Nurse members, and 8 public representatives referred to in this subsection at (b) below, as follows, all of whom are voting members of Council:

 - Eight (8) regulated members who meet the eligibility requirements in article 6.1 appointed by Council; and

 - Eight (8) public representatives appointed by the Lieutenant Governor in Council in accordance with the Act.

 - The Chief Executive Officer and Registrar shall be a non-voting member of Council.

 - For the purposes of regulated members appointed to Council, Registered Nurse means a regulated member registered on the Registered Nurse Register or the Nurse Practitioner Register.

 3.3.
 Terms of Office

-- Except when these Bylaws otherwise provide, the term of office of all Registered Nurse members of Council is three years, with approximately one-third of the Registered Nurse members elected each year.
+- Except when these Bylaws otherwise provide, the term of office of all Registered Nurse members of Council is three years, with approximately one-third of the Registered Nurse members appointed each year.

-- In accordance with Section 5(4) of the Act, a member of Council, continues to hold office after the expiry of that member’s term until a successor is elected or appointed.
+- In accordance with Section 5(4) of the Act, a member of Council, continues to hold office after the expiry of that member’s term until a successor is appointed.

-- The members of Council commence their terms of office on October 1 of the year in which they are elected.
+- The Registered Nurse members of Council commence their terms of office on October 1 of the year in which they are appointed.